tdhckmn/ultraphonics-cms/website/docs/collections/entity_views.md

     properties: {
         // ... your blog properties here
     },
-    entityViews: [{
+    entityViews: [
+        {
             key: "user_details",
             name: "Details",
             includeActions: true, // this prop allows you to include the default actions in the bottom bar
-        Builder: SecondaryForm
+            Builder: SecondaryForm,
-    }]
+        },
+    ],
 });
 ```

 Note that you can use the `includeActions` prop to include the default actions in the bottom bar, of the view,
 so the user doesn't need to go back to the main form view to perform actions like saving or deleting the entity.

 ### Add your entity view directly to the collection